MauritsWilke/AdventOfCode/readMe.md

 **Day 6:** Easier than day 5, and quite fun.
 Did part 2 without rewriting because my code is so efficient 😎

 **Day 7:** Scrap efficiency, O(input^2) for both :L

+**Day 8:** This one honestly was fun, even though it took ages.
+I have had enough regex for the rest of my life